-The second student deliverable for the project is the oral presentation, which constitutes 20% of the MSE 480 course grade.
-This presentation constitutes the first sections of a final senior design presentation that is continued in MSE 489 and is due at the end of the spring semester.
-(Some of these slides will be reused in MSE 489.)
-This presentation is a maximum of twenty-five minutes in length.
+The second student deliverable for the project is the oral presentation.
+Many of the introductory and background slides generated from the final presentation in MSE 480 will be reused in MSE

+489. This presentation constitutes the first sections of a final senior design presentation that is continued in MSE 489 and is due at the end of the spring semester.
+The target length of this presentation is a twenty-five minutes.